ContactLegalLogin

-Wealth inequality is the unequal distribution of assets among individuals or groups within a society or country.
-It encompasses not only the lack of financial resources but also the lack of social capital1, which allows an individual to access the networks and opportunities necessary to live a dignified life.
+Wealth inequality refers to the unequal distribution of assets among individuals, groups or organisations within a society or country.
+This challenge is not only about financial resources but also about the lack of social capital1, which provides access to networks and opportunities essential for leading a dignified life.
 The issue is multi-faceted.
 A range of factors lead to the uneven distribution of opportunities, income, and wealth globally.
 This often creates instability and resentment impacting all levels of society.

-The complexity derives from having multiple interrelated causes feeding upon each other.
-Limited access to education, lower access to quality health care, or poor-quality housing can limit any chance of access to financial means, which in turn diminishes opportunities to thrive.
-To reduce inequalities, we must overcome discomfort in engaging with people differently affected and start rebuilding a social fabric marked by collaboration, shared responsibility, and accountability.
+The complexity derives from having multiple interrelated causes amplifying each other.
+Limited access to education, insufficient healthcare, or poor-quality housing can constrain people’s financial opportunities, which in turn diminishes abilities to thrive.
+When we make a global, interconnected effort to work together and bridge our differences, we can rebuild the social fabric of our society, creating a world marked by collaboration, shared responsibility and accountability.

 The Julius Baer Foundation strategically supports projects that help counterbalance the wealth divide and build trust between all groups in society.
 Working with pioneers in the field of wealth inequality, the Foundation also promotes initiatives that go beyond poverty reduction by bringing together all stakeholders to create mutually beneficial partnerships.